garden-io/garden/docs/guides/namespaces.md

-# Environments and Namespaces
+# Environments and namespaces

 Every Garden project has one or more environments that are defined in the project level Garden configuration.
 Teams often define environments such as `dev`, `ci`, and `prod`.

 Each environment can be broken down into several "namespaces", and each Garden run operates in a specific namespace.
-(This is not to be confused with a Kubernetes Namespace resource, although you will often use the same name for your Garden Namespace and your Kubernetes Namespace.)
+(This is not to be confused with a Kubernetes Namespace resource, although you will often use the same name for your Garden namespace and your Kubernetes Namespace.)

-To specify which Garden Namespace to use, you can use either of the following:
+To specify which Garden namespace to use, you can use either of the following:

-- Set a specific Namespace using the CLI with the `--env` flag and prepending the Namespace to the environment name using the following format `--env <namespace>.<environment>`
+- Set a specific namespace using the CLI with the `--env` flag and prepending the namespace to the environment name using the following format `--env <namespace>.<environment>`
-- Specify the default Namespace in your Garden configuration file, using the `defaultNamespace` field under the `environments` specification.
+- Specify the default namespace in your Garden configuration file, using the [`defaultNamespace`](https://docs.garden.io/reference/project-config#environments-.defaultnamespace) field under the `environments` specification.

-## Using Namespaces
+## Using namespaces

-You can use Namespaces in various ways.
+You can use namespaces in various ways.
 Some common use cases include

-* **Unique Namespaces per developer:** These are typically long-running and belong to the same environment (e.g. `dev`).
+* **Unique namespaces per developer:** These are typically long-running and belong to the same environment (e.g. `dev`).
-* **Ephemeral Namespaces for each CI run:** These are deleted after the run completes.
+* **Ephemeral namespaces for each CI run:** These are deleted after the run completes.
-* **Short-lived preview Namespaces for each pull request:** These are created when the pull request is opened, updated on every push, and deleted when the pull request is closed.
+* **Short-lived preview namespaces for each pull request:** These are created when the pull request is opened, updated on every push, and deleted when the pull request is closed.

-## An opinionated guide on using Namespaces
+## An opinionated guide on using namespaces

 Below is an opinionated guide on configuring environments and namespaces and the corresponding config.